mayank-kansal15/KISS-the-tech-learning/rest.md

 Each resource in a service suite will have at least one URI identifying it.
 REST URIs should follow a predictable, hierarchical structure to enhance understandability.
 Predictable in the sense that they're consistent, hierarchical in the sense that data has structure—relationships.

-## Example of REST APIs and how to read them.
+## Example of REST APIs and how to read them:
 - POST /v1/users, read as, create a user in the user collection.
 - GET /v1/users, read as, get users from the user collection.
 - GET /v1/users/123, read as, get the user 123 from the user collection.